 If it is allowed, the oneM2M system route the message accordingly and create a connection between the originator and the receiver for real-time audio and video transfer, and even commands for camera control.

 After the communication is completed, the oneM2M system releases the connection and resources.

-Alternative flow
+Alternative Flow

 None